Cinnamon Rolls with cream cheese frosting

 Method:

-Mix ingredients for cinnamon sugar using a spoon or in a mixing bowl with the paddle and set aside.
+Mix ingredients for cinnamon sugar using a spoon or spatula in a small mixing bowl and set aside.

 Brush the tops of the rolls with milk or cream just before baking.

-Whip together soft butter and cream cheese for frosting, then add icing sugar and vanilla and a pinch of salt and set aside.
+Make the frosting while they bake.
+Whip together soft butter and cream cheese in a mixing bowl by hand or with egg beaters.
+Add icing sugar and vanilla and a pinch of salt and set aside.